 The financial services industry is riddled with enormous amounts of data that is generated from all kinds of transactions, calculations, forecasts, and the like.
 As a result, the sector is prime for implementing hyperautomation technologies.

 One area that has always relied on inefficient processes is lending.
 For a bank to approve a loan application, a multitude of factors has to be considered.
-To speed up this undertaking, RPA and AI technologies are gaining popularity.
+To speed up this undertaking, RPA and AI technologies are gaining popularity in advanced lending solutions.

 You see, RPA and AI can extract relevant information from financial records of applicants seamlessly and analyze it to determine how risky it is to lend them a certain sum.
 Further, intelligent algorithms can distinguish between unreliable borrowers and someone who simply doesn’t have enough credit history.
 Thus, delivering highly accurate credit risk insights.